 (See also Approach to Parasitic Infections.)

 The eggs of Toxocara canis, T. cati, and other animal ascarid helminths mature in soil and infect dogs, cats, and other animals.
 Humans may accidentally ingest eggs in soil contaminated by stool from infected animals or may ingest undercooked infected transfer hosts (eg, rabbits).
 The eggs hatch in the human intestine.
-Larvae penetrate the bowel wall and may migrate through the liver, lungs, CNS, eyes, or other tissues.
-Tissue damage is caused by focal eosinophilic granulomatous reactions to the migrating larvae.
+Larvae penetrate the bowel wall and may migrate through the liver, lungs, central nervous system (CNS), eyes, or other tissues.
+Tissue damage is caused by the parasite and the local immune response it elicits.

 The larvae usually do not complete their development in the human body but can remain alive for many months.

-VLM consists of fever, anorexia, hepatosplenomegaly, rash, pneumonitis, and asthmatic symptoms, depending on the affected organs.
-Larvae of other helminths including Baylisascaris procyonis, Strongyloides spp, and Paragonimus spp can cause similar symptoms and signs when they migrate through tissue.
+Visceral larva migrans (VLM) consists of fever, anorexia, hepatosplenomegaly, rash, pneumonitis, and asthmatic symptoms, depending on the affected organs.
+Larvae of other helminths including Baylisascaris procyonis, Strongyloides species, and Paragonimus species can cause similar symptoms and signs when they migrate through tissue.

-VLM occurs mostly in 2- to 5-yr-old children with a history of geophagia or in adults who ingest clay.
+VLM occurs mostly in 2- to 5-year-old children with a history of geophagia or in adults who ingest clay.

-The syndrome is self-limiting in 6 to 18 mo if egg intake ceases.
+The syndrome is self-limiting in 6 to 18 months if egg intake ceases.
 Deaths due to invasion of the brain or heart occur rarely.

 OLM occurs in older children and less commonly in young adults.
 The lesion may be confused with retinoblastoma or other intraocular tumors.